veqqq/FinanceSDK/README.md

 - postgres access funcs

-- go CLI to add to job queue (and get basic info from db?)
+- go CLI get basic info from db?
 - go program to update based on job queue
     - check lastupdateds to populate jobqueue
     - then update